toolleeo/cli-apps/README.md

 * [Standard Unix Notes](https://github.com/Standard-Unix-Notes/unix-notes) - GPG Encrypted Notes/Notebook manager for BSD/Linux.
 * [Terminal velocity](https://vhp.github.io/terminal_velocity/) - A fast, cross-platform note-taking application for the UNIX terminal.
 * [TUI-Journal](https://github.com/AmmarAbouZor/tui-journal) - Terminal-based application written in Rust that allows you to write and manage your journal/notes with a nice user interface.
+* [zk](https://github.com/mickael-menu/zk) - zk is a command-line tool helping you to maintain a plain text Zettelkasten or personal wiki.

 ## <a name="office"></a>Office tools